 Australia: The Land Where Time Began

 Late in the Palaeozoic North America and Europe collided to form a single landmass, the line of the collision is the same line along which they later separated when the Atlantic Ocean began forming as the spreading seabed pushed them apart along the rift line.
 At the time of their merging, Europe extended east as far as the present Ural Mountains, where Europe later became joined to the Asian landmass.
-The sediments that had been deposited to the east of Europe were raised to form the Urals as Asia ploughed into the eastern edge of Europe in the Permian, as Pangaea was formed.
+The sediments that had been deposited to the east of Europe were raised to form the Urals as Asia ploughed into the eastern edge of Europe in the Permian, as Pangaea was formed, remaining intact from 300-200 Ma.

 At the start of the Palaeozoic Era, Gondwana, which at the time had all the southern continents on a single plate, was situated on the Equator.
 During the Carboniferous the Tethys Sea opened up and Gondwana was swung southwards.
 At this time Asia was made up of a number of blocks, China, Siberia and parts of Southeast Asia, the blocks slowly moving towards each other, and all of them collided with Euramerica, and Gondwana joined them all in one massive supercontinent, Pangaea.
 This merging of all the major landmasses of the Earth occurred in the Late Permian.
 By the start of the Mesozoic, Pangaea was an established, stable, single landmass.
 Large amounts of differential uplift and subsidence occurred in the interior of Pangaea throughout the Palaeozoic.
 Deep sequences of sediments accumulated in the major basins that were created.